 The health and wellbeing of an injured motorcyclist is the most important thing after an accident.
 For this reason, seeking medical attention immediately after an accident should be a priority.
 Not all injuries may be immediately apparent.
-For example, some injuries–like post-traumatic stress disorder–can potentially have a delayed onset.
+Some injuries can have a delayed onset.

-If you’d like more assistance, don’t hesitate to contact the experienced motorcycle accident attorneys at William Mattar, P.C. at (844) 444-4444.
+If you’d like more assistance, don’t hesitate to contact the experienced motorcycle accident attorneys at William Mattar, P.C., at 844-444-4444, or by completing our online form requesting a free initial consultation.
 Our attorneys are happy to review your case to see if we can help.